Interdisciplinary Graduate Minor in Applied Statistics

-The Interdisciplinary Graduate Minor in Applied Statistics trains and educates students in advanced applied statistical techniques and to certify to potential employers that they have such training; to bring graduate students from different disciplines together to study applied statistics, developing a broader base of research training and enlarging a community of students and faculty with shared interests; and to encourage interdisciplinary research.
+The Interdisciplinary Graduate Minor in Applied Statistics trains and educates students in advanced applied statistical techniques and serves to certify to potential employers that they have such training; brings graduate students from different disciplines together to study applied statistics, developing a broader base of research training and enlarging a community of students and faculty with shared interests; and encourages interdisciplinary research.

 - An introductory statistics course

 (acceptable courses may include EDRS601, ANTH572, SOC 501, BISC504, POL551, PSY703, CJ 655, HP626, NHM626 or similar course approved by program coordinator)